 The Hiram College Tuition Guarantee

-As soon as students are accepted at Hiram and make their deposit, they are covered by the Hiram College Tuition Guarantee.
+As soon as you are accepted into Hiram College and make your deposit, you are covered by the Hiram College Tuition Guarantee.

 Tuition at Hiram is among the lowest of the North Coast Athletic Conference (NCAC) schools, the athletic conference in which Hiram competes.
-That means Hiram's costs are lower than Wooster, Allegheny, Earlham, Wittenberg, Oberlin, Ohio Wesleyan, Denison and Kenyon -- all first-rate schools.
-And Hiram's typical financial aid package is comparable to that offered by those colleges.
+That means Hiram's costs are lower than Wooster, Allegheny, Earlham, Wittenberg, Oberlin, Ohio Wesleyan, Denison and Kenyon - all first-rate schools.
+Also, Hiram's typical financial aid package is comparable to that offered by those colleges.